Rengmitca language

 Rengmitca is a critically endangered Kuki-Chin language of Bangladesh.
 It is distinct but closely related to the nearby languages Khumi and Mro.
 There are fewer than 30 speakers left as of 2014.
 Only 5 are completely fluent, all over the age of 60.
 But as of 2021 there are only 6 speakers of this language left, most of whom are over the age of 60.
+It lacks a written script.

 Rengmitca is spoken to the northeast of Alikadam town in the southern Chittagong Hill Tracts of Bangladesh.

 Peterson (2017) classifies Rengmitca as a Khomic language.
+In addition to the published work of David A. Peterson, an ongoing doctoral project entitled The Documentation of Rengmitca: A Critically Endangered Language in Bangladesh is being undertaken by Afsana Ferdous under the supervision of Nathan W. Hill at Trinity College Dublin.
+The project is archived in the Endangered Languages Archive (ELAR).